Camins de pedra seca (CPS)

 Any participant who decides to carry poles must carry them throughout the race.
 It is prohibited to leave without poles and obtain and use ones during the race.
 The use of canes may be prohibited in certain areas of the route for safety or environmental reasons.
 In these cases it will be indicated by specific signs on the route.
 Canes will not be accepted in the life bags delivered by the organization.

-At the time of bib delivery, each participant receives 1 30-liter bag.
-After filling it with those clothes and utensils that the runner considers, he will deposit it at the starting line.
-The bag will be taken by the organization to the ALARÓ Aid station.
-When the runner arrives at the aid station he can remove the bag.
+At the race-pack collection, each participant receives one 30-liter bag.
+After filling it with the items of their choice and closing it, they can drop them in a place close to the starting line.
+The bag is taken by the organization to ALARÓ.
+Upon arriving in this aid stations, runners will be able to collect the bag.
 When the runner leaves the aid station, the runner in person will have to deposit the bag in the area indicated for this purpose.
-The organization will transfer the bag to PORT DE SÓLLER.
+The organization will return the bags PORT DE SÓLLER.

-We recommend that you have spare clothes and hygiene products in the arrival areas.
+We recommend that you have spare clothes and hygiene products at the arrival areas.

-*For logistical and environmental reasons, UTMB® World series events only accept life bags that have been distributed at the time of delivery of the bib.
-These bags are reusable, so runners are asked to use them each time they participate in a UTMB® World Series race.
+*For logistics and environmental reasons, UTMB® World series events only accept the UTMB® World series spare bags that are distributed during the check-In.
+Those bags are reusable, so we ask the runners who already have received one of those bags to reuse it each time they take part in a UTMB® World Series event.

 Pacers are not allowed to set the pace in the race.

-Assistance is forbidden at the other Aid Station, as well as at any other point along the course.
+Assistance is forbidden at the other Aid Stations, as well as at any other point along the route.

-This assistance can only be given by a single person, without any specific material other than a bag with a maximum volume of 30 litres.
+This assistance can only be given by a single person, with no specific material other than a bag with a maximum volume of 30 litres.

 Assistance provided by a team of professionals, or any doctor or paramedic, is strictly forbidden.